Kraken Review 2023: What to Know About the Pros, Cons, Fees, and Features

 Yet, Kraken geographically restricts some of its features.
 In some countries like South Sudan and Yemen, you can create an account, but there are restrictions on funding it.
 Kraken also doesn’t support futures trading in many countries, including the U.S., due to regulations.

-Let’s see how Kraken compares against two of its most heated rivals; Coinbase and Binance.
+Let’s see how Kraken compares against one of its most heated rivals: Coinbase.

 Kraken and Coinbase are both US-based exchanges.
 Although we talked about Kraken having high fees, Coinbase has even higher fees of up to 0.6% for a trade, making Kraken the more economical option.
 However, Coinbase offers a personal wallet service, while Kraken doesn’t, which gives it a competitive edge.